Carnage in Homs district as tanks open fire - video

 The people of Homs are awaiting the arrival of the monitors, who are supposed to determine if Assad is keeping his word by withdrawing the army from civilian areas.

 "These are the destroyed homes.
-God is greatest!
-God is greatest!
+Allahu akbar, allahu akbar!
 The martyrs are in the streets!
 We can't get an ambulance in."

 Assad's government says it is battling an insurgency by armed Islamist terrorists.